-ENVIRONMENTAL AND SOCIAL SCREENING SUMMARY

-(to be filled in after Environmental and Social Screening Checklist has been completed)
+ENVIRONMENTAL AND SOCIAL SCREENING SUMMARY (to be filled in after Environmental and Social Screening Checklist has been completed)

-Name of Proposed Project: Reduction of POPs and PTS Release by Environmentally Sound Management throughout the Life Cycle of Electrical and Electronic Equipment and Associated Wastes in Chinas A. Environmental and Social Screening Outcome Select from the following: Category 1.
-No further action is needed The proposed project include activities and outputs that support upstre potentially pose environmental and social impacts or are vulnerable to changes (refer to Table 3.1) but as the proposed project ONLY include processes and not downstream planning processes then no further screen es upstream planning Category 2 .
-Further review and management is needed.
-There are possible environmental and social benefits, impacts, and/or risks associated with the project (or specific project component), but these are predominantly indirect or very long-term and so extremely difficult or impossible to directly identify and assess.
-Category 3 .
+Name of Proposed Project: Reduction of POPs and PTS Release by Environmentally Sound Management throughout the Life Cycle of Electrical and Electronic Equipment and Associated Wastes in Chinas x potentially pose environmer changes (refer to Table 3.1) on is needed le activities and outputs that support upst ital and social impacts or are vulnerable but as the proposed project ONLY inclu am planning processes then no further sc to environmental and social des upstream planning social benefits, impacts, and and management is needed.
+There are p l/or risks associated with the project (or s indirect or very long-term and so extren specific project component), Category 3 .
 Further review and management is needed, and it is possible to identify these with a reasonable degree of certainty.
-If Category 3, select one or more of the following sub-categories: Category 3a: Impacts and risks are limited in scale and can be identified with a reasonable degree of certainty and can often be handled through application of standard best practice, but require some minimal or targeted further review and assessment to identify and evaluate whether there is a need for a full environmental and social assessment (in which case the project would move to Category 3b).
-Category 3b: Impacts and risks may well be significant, and so full er assessment is required.
-In these cases, a scoping exercise will need to level and approach of assessment that is most appropriate.
-B. Environmental and Social Issues (for projects requiring further environmental and social review and management) C. Next Steps (for projects requiring further environmental and social review and management): D. Sign Off Project Manager Wu Peng Date 12 December 2013 PAC Date Programme Manager Date
+If Category 3, select one or more of the following sub-categories: Category 3a: Impacts and risks are limited in scale and can be identified with a reasonable degree of certainty and can often be handled through application of standard best practice, but require some minimal or targeted further review and assessment to identify and evaluate whether there is a need for a full environmental and social assessment (in which case the project would move to Category 3b). assessment is required.
+In th sks may well be significant, and so full e tese cases, a scoping exercise will need t sment that is most appropriate.
+B. Environmental and Social Issues (for projects requiring further environmental and social review and management) C. Next Steps (for projects requiring further environmental and social review and management): D. Sign Off Pro oject Manager Wu Peng Date 12 December 2013 PA .C Date Pr Programme Manager Date